myspc-development/art-test/docs/tailwind_ui_extensions.md

 # Tailwind UI Extensions for ArtPulse

 Reusable Tailwind UI patterns for advanced interactivity.
+Refer to the [Tailwind Design Guide](tailwind-design-guide.md) for base component styles.

 ---